On Split-State Quantum Tamper Detection and Non-Malleability: Preliminaries

 \begin{definition} A bipartite mixed state $\rho$ is said to be separable if it can be written as a convex combination over product states,

 Where $\{\sigma_i, \tau_i\}_i$ are collections of density matrices, and $p_i\in \mathbb{R^+}$ s.t. $\sum_ip_i=1$. \end{definition}

-Entanglement can't be created across multi-partite quantum states using only local operations (CP maps) and classical communication, and thereby separable states remain separable under $\locc$.
+Entanglement can't be created across multi-partite quantum states using only local operations and classical communication (a.k.a $\locc$), and thereby separable states remain separable under $\locc$.
 The notion of a Schmidt rank extends this behavior to states with only a finite amount of entanglement across its partitions.
 For a bipartite pure state $\ket{\psi}$ in $\cD(\mathcal{H}_A\otimes \mathcal{H}_B)$, we write its Schmidt decomposition as:

 Where $\{\ket{a_i}\}_{i\in [R]}$ and $\{\ket{b_i}\}_{i\in [R]}$ define collections of orthonormal vectors.
 The integer $R$ corresponds to the Schmidt rank of $\psi$, and is a measure of how entangled $\psi$ is across the bipartition.
 Moreover, $R\leq |A|, |B|$. \cite{Terhal1999SchmidtNF} introduced a notion of Schmidt number for density matrices, generalizing the definition for pure states.